kevroletin/kevroletin.github.io/_posts/2018-01-09-blockchain-bitcoin.markdown

 #### Story

 The user runs a data center of specialized mining hardware.
 Mining produces Bitcoins and huge electricity bills.
-Likely enough, Bitcoin price is high enough to compensate bills and to provide revenue.
+Likely, Bitcoin price is high enough to compensate bills and to provide revenue.
 Mining requires separate software but the user also runs a full client.
 The user is an active part of Bitcoin community because his/her wealth directly depends on the Bitcoin ecosystem